Entertainment News, NA TEN Exclusive, On Netflix, Weekend Special

 Yakamoz will be a first for all of us, even from Netflix.
 They have never done a spin-off for another international series.
 For the audience, it will be a new and adventurous journey as well.

-I am involved in a project as soon as a production in green lit.
+I am involved in a project as soon as a production is green lit.
 I have a method of preparation with the actors.
 We sometimes watch films together that show similar roles or similar environments.
 For Yakamoz, we watched many other submarine classics such as The Hunt For Red October, Das Boot and others, to create an atmosphere for what we will work on, even though none of the characters resemble what Kivanc plays.
 It helps the actor visualize themselves in those environments and also start to enact the kinds of situations they may face.
 It helps them come up with their own ideas after reading the script.
 We are excited about bringing this series to the audience.”

 Working with Çağatay & Kıvanç